NVIDIA/cuda-quantum/docs/sphinx/using/cpp.rst

 encoding the qubit measurement strings and the corresponding number of times that string was observed (here the default number of shots is used, :code:`1000`).

-To compile and execute this code, we run the following:
+The following example illustrates how to compile and execute this code.

 .. code:: bash